HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 - **Transaction Status** - Indicates the status (Success or Error) details of the transaction.
 - **Transaction ID (hash)** - The unique identifier that validates the transaction.
 Click the transaction ID link to navigate to the **Transaction Detail** page.
 - **(Sending) Address** - The sending address of the transaction.
 Click the address receiving asset link navigate to the to **Address Detail** page.
-- **Amount of tZEN** - The amount of tZEN transferred in the transaction.
+- **Amount of TZEN** - The amount of TZEN transferred in the transaction.
 - **Transaction Fee** - The amount charged to process the transaction.
 - **Block Number** - The number assigned to the block.
 - **Elapsed timer for the block** - A timer that displays the elapsed time since the block creation.

 ### Forward Transfer

-When a user requests for tZEN from the Horizen Faucet, the forward transfer transaction is initiated.
+When a user requests for TZEN from the Horizen Faucet, the forward transfer transaction is initiated.
 A forward transfer moves assets from the mainchain to the sidechain.
 These transactions, more specifically the transaction outputs, are unspendable on the mainchain.
 However, they include some metadata so they are redeemable on EON.

 It is the responsibility of EON nodes to monitor the mainchain for incoming transactions, and include them in EON.